preciofishbone/OmniaDocsG2/general-assets/document-picker/index.rst

 2. Select a document.
 3. Click "OK".

-If the list in the tab is long, used the navigation at the bottom of the page to go between pages:
+If the list in the tab is long, use the navigation at the bottom of the page to go between pages:

 .. image:: document-picker-navigation.png